 RTSC's headquarters is located in Reston, VA.

-F RTSC has a multi-disciplined workforce of approximately 10,000 employees.
-RTSC rovides technical, scientific, and professional services to defense, federal, and commercial ustomers on all seven continents, including support for operations in space, at sea, and on large nd at Section and seven continents, including support for operations in space, at sea, and on larger than the space, at sea, and the space, at sea, and the space, at sea, at sea are primarily government prime contracts and subcontracts.
-Of the government contracts and subcontracts, approximately are flexibly priced (i.e. cost type
+RTSC has a multi-disciplined workforce of approximately 10,000 employees.
+RTSC provides technical, scientific, and professional services to defense, federal, and commercial customers on all seven continents, including support for operations in space, at sea, and on land.
+RTSC had annual sales of approximately in FY 2005, of which approximately percent are primarily government prime contracts and subcontracts.
+Of the government contracts and subcontracts, approximately are flexibly priced (i.e. cost type and time and materials (T&M) type).